-Oppressive heat can feel inescapable, but staying cool is about much more than comfort.
+In the summertime, the high temperatures can make life sweaty and uncomfortable, but staying cool is about much more than comfort.

 “Heatstroke is a life-threatening emergency,” underscores Dr. Matthew J. Levy, M.D., an associate professor of emergency medicine at the Johns Hopkins School of Medicine and an emergency physician at the Johns Hopkins Hospital in Baltimore.